 Misleading supplements will also be identified, as the FDA sent out warning letters to over a dozen companies that claim their products can help treat Alzheimer’s disease.

-Dietary supplements are one of the leading supplement types that included unapproved ingredients.
+Dietary supplements are one of the leading supplement types that include unapproved ingredients.
 One study of 776 supplements found that 150 companies were manufacturing supplements with unapproved ingredients, many of which had FDA warnings.

 Commissioner Scott Gottlieb calls the new plan to strengthen the agency’s oversight of the market one of the most significant changes to oversight and regulation in the supplement industry in more than 25 years.